 Under the Escrow Agreement, PEBA will be able to obtain a copy of the Deposit Materials if: (i) Contractor ceases supporting the Licensed Programs for its customer base; (ii) Contractor fails to provide Maintenance and Support Services for the Licensed Programs to PEBA in accordance with Contractor’s obligations under this Contract; (iii) Contractor files a petition for bankruptcy or insolvency, has an involuntary petition under bankruptcy laws filed against it, commences an action providing for relief under bankruptcy laws, files for the appointment of a receiver, or is adjudicated a bankrupt concern, ceases to do business or dissolves; or (iv) this Contract is terminated by PEBA pursuant to Section 6.11 or 6.12 (collectively, a “Release Event”).
 Upon a Release Event, Contractor hereby grants to PEBA a nonexclusive, fully paid up, royalty free, perpetual, and non-terminable license to copy, modify, create Derivative Works, reproduce, and otherwise use the Deposit Materials for PEBA’s internal business purposes.
 As part of such license, PEBA will be permitted to allow its third-party designees to do any of the foregoing.

 6.1.4 Documentation and Training.
 In connection with its installation of the BAS System, Contractor will provide PEBA with Documentation and training for PEBA Personnel as set forth in Section 3.15.
-Documentation that is Work Product will be owned by PEBA.
-For any Documentation that is not Work Product, Contractor hereby grants to PEBA the perpetual, non-exclusive, irrevocable right to use, modify, create Derivative Works of, and to make copies of such Documentation to facilitate PEBA Personnel’s permitted use of the BAS System.
+Documentation that is Work Product will be owned by PEBA upon full payment to Contractor for such Documentation.
+For any Documentation that is not Work Product, Contractor hereby grants to PEBA, upon full payment to Contractor for such Documentation, the perpetual, non-exclusive, irrevocable right to use, modify, create Derivative Works of, and to make copies of such Documentation to facilitate PEBA Personnel’s permitted use of the BAS System.

 6.1.5 Ownership and Software Licenses.